-Applications are due May 30 at midnight, with decisions to be made by June 30.
+Applications, including the application form, are due April 30 at midnight, with decisions to be made by June 30.

 The Associate Vice-President (Teaching and Learning) will encourage nominations from the Academic Deans, Chairs and Directors and faculty members.
 Candidates may be nominated by a colleague or make a self-nomination for this award.
 Nomination packages are to be submitted in electronic form to Teaching and Learning Services at email@example.com.
 If you don’t receive a confirmation email from us within 48 business hours, please contact us directly at 613-520-2344.

 There will be three (3) awards presented annually in the amount of $500 each.

 A selection committee of between three and five faculty members and the Associate Vice-President (Teaching and Learning) will review the applications and select recipients.

 Whether by peer or self-nomination, the submission should contain the following: